talon-one/talon_one.rb/docs/ManagementApi.md

 opts = {
   created_before: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string.
   created_after: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string.
+  updated_before: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string.
+  updated_after: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string.
   profile_integration_id: 'profile_integration_id_example', # String | Only return sessions for the customer that matches this customer integration ID.
   date_format: 'date_format_example', # String | Determines the format of dates in the export document.
   customer_session_state: 'customer_session_state_example' # String | Filter results by state.